Back

 • Google Ads captures immediate high intent search demand that businesses don't rank for and works well for competitive keywords

-• Meta Ads and LinkedIn Ads are strong for awareness and remarketing
+• Meta Ads and LinkedIn Ads are strong for awareness and remarketing (especially coupled with real expert content creation).

 But for high intent lead capture, search driven channels remain dominant.